ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 >
 > What does the following FOR loop output?
 >
+> Pseudocode:
+> 1. For each x in the sequence 1, 2, 3, 4, 5 print the value of x
+>
 > ~~~
 > for (x in 1:5) {
 >   print(x)